publicdocs/uscode/assets/md/titles/usc23/us/usc/t23/ch1/m__us_usc_t23_s125.md

     (e) __Tribal Transportation Facilities, Federal Lands Transportation Facilities, and Public Roads on Federal Lands.—__

+        (1)  __Definitions__  __.—__

+        In this subsection, the following definitions apply:

-        (1)  __Definition of open to public travel__  __.—__
+            (A)  __Open to public travel__  __.—__

+            The term “open to public travel” means, with respect to a road, that, except during scheduled periods, extreme weather conditions, or emergencies, the road—

+                (i) is maintained;

-        In this subsection, the term “open to public travel” means, with respect to a road, that, except during scheduled periods, extreme weather conditions, or emergencies, the road is open to the general public for use with a standard passenger vehicle, without restrictive gates or prohibitive signs or regulations, other than for general traffic control or restrictions based on size, weight, or class of registration.
+                (ii) is open to the general public; and

+                (iii) can accommodate travel by a standard passenger vehicle, without restrictive gates or prohibitive signs or regulations, other than for general traffic control or restrictions based on size, weight, or class of registration.

+            (B)  __Standard passenger vehicle__  __.—__

+            The term “standard passenger vehicle” means a vehicle with 6 inches of clearance from the lowest point of the frame, body, suspension, or differential to the ground.

         (2)  __Expenditure of funds__  __.—__